-- While the name “double” suggests that this mattress is twice as large as a twin bed, it’s just 16” wider than a 38” by 75” twin size mattress.
+- While the name “double” suggests that this mattress is twice as large as a twin bed, it’s only 16” wider than a twin-size mattress, which is 38” by 75”.

 - “Full” or “double” mattresses are thus named because they can sleep two people rather than one.

-The double or full bed size was the standard for couples up until the 1950s.
-At that time, manufacturers began to make the standard king size mattress and queen bed dimensions longer to accommodate a taller population.
+The double or full bed size was the standard mattress size for couples up until the 1950s.
+At that time, manufacturers began to make the standard king-size mattress and queen bed dimensions longer to accommodate a taller population.

-Full sized beds are only 6’4” long, which means that taller people may find them uncomfortable.
-For a longer mattress, you may want to get a queen, king bed size, California king bed, or super king size, all of which can accommodate someone who is up to 6 feet 7 inches.
+Full-sized beds are only 6’4” long—and considering that few people sleep with the tops of their heads pressed against the headboard, this means that taller people may find them uncomfortable.
+For a longer mattress, you may want to invest in a queen, king, California king, or super king-size—all of which can accommodate someone who is up to 6 feet 7 inches.
 Not sure what to get?
 Take our mattress quiz!

 Choosing Your Mattress Size

-You may be wondering if a full size mattress is right for you?
-Or is a full bed big enough for two?
+You may be wondering if a full-size mattress is right for you—or if a full bed is big enough for two.